 The misuse of market power prohibition applies to any conduct by a corporation with substantial market power that has the purpose, effect or likely effect of substantially lessening competition in a market.
-(Prior to 6 November 2017, it had to be shown that the corporation had taken advantage of its market power for one of 3 specified purposes).

 If the corporation's conduct does not have the purpose of lessening competition, it may still breach section 46 if it would have the effect or likely effect of substantially lessening competition.